 Welcome to my web-site.
-On it you will find some observations on life under the heading 'Point of View' and various thoughts on philosophical topics.
+On it you will find some thoughts about Brexit - see below - and also about life, the universe and everything under the heading 'Point of View' and various thoughts on philosophical topics.
 I add to them when I can.

 I have also included a selection of extracts from newspapers of the 19th century.
 They shed an extraordinary light on how life was lived by ordinary people.

 As a bonus there are some photos of Prague and also of Annecy, its lake and the surrounding mountains.
 Annecy is a beautiful mediaeval town in the French Alps.

 I should be happy to hear from you with your comments*, but in any event hope that you will enjoy your browsing.